China Evergrande says construction resumes at 91.7% of projects - NewsBreak

 China Evergrande says construction resumes at 91.7% of projects

-HONG KONG, Dec 30 (Reuters) - China Evergrande Group (3333.HK) said on Thursday in its Wechat account that 91.7% of its national projects have resumed construction after three months of effort.
+HONG KONG (Reuters) – China Evergrande Group said on Thursday in its Wechat account that...www.shorenewsnetwork.com

-Company Chairman Hui Ka Yan vowed in a meeting on Sunday to deliver 39,000 units of properties in December, compared with fewer than 10,000 in each of the previous three months. read more
+HONG KONG (Reuters) – China Evergrande Group said on Thursday in its Wechat account that...www.shorenewsnetwork.com

 Comments / 0